 - Some features on a site might not work

 Step – 6 Reset Network Settings on iPhone

 If you find that the problem is happening irrespective of the browser you may need to reset your network settings to get rid of this issue.

 Resets all your network connection options and sets your device’s network settings back to the factory defaults.
 Clears your current cellular (if applicable) and WiFi networks including saved networks, WiFi passwords, and VPN settings.

-Before you reset your network’s settings, be sure have your WiFi network name and passwords available for re-entry.
+Before you reset your network’s settings, be sure to have your WiFi network name and passwords available for re-entry.

 Tap on Settings > General > Reset> and choose Reset Network Settings.

 Once your device starts following the reset, open the website that you were having problems with using Safari or Firefox and give it a try.

 If none of the above steps resolve your issue, you may want to reset your network router at home.

 Sometimes several issues occur that are related to router issues.